carbon-language/carbon-lang/docs/design/generics/goals.md

 It also has a number of benefits for users:

 -   It removes a way packages can conflict with each other.
--   It makes the behavior of code more consistent and predictable.
+-   It makes the behaviour of code more consistent and predictable.
 -   It means there is no need to provide a disambiguation mechanism.
     Disambiguation is particularly problematic since the ambiguous call is often in generic code rather than code you control.